-One way to grow your wealth is to invest in the real estate market.
-For many beginning investors, however, it’s not practical to buy real estate or be a landlord.
-If you want to add real estate exposure to your portfolio, one option is to buy shares of real estate investment trusts (REITs).
+For many beginning investors, it’s not practical to buy real estate or be a landlord.
+However, if you want to add real estate exposure to your portfolio, you can buy real estate investment trusts (REITs) shares.

-Basically, REITs are companies that make money from owning, and often operating, real estate that produces income.
-Income can come in the form of rent if the REIT owns commercial property or residential buildings or from interest if the REIT owns mortgages.
+Basically, REITs are companies that make money from owning and operating real estate that produces income.
+Income can come from rent if the REIT owns commercial property or residential buildings or from interest if the REIT owns mortgages.

 “When you invest in REITs, you can add real estate exposure to your portfolio without the capital requirements that come with buying a piece of property outright or without the hassles of being a landlord,” explained financial planner Devin Carroll of Carroll Investment Management.
 “It’s a way to add another asset class to your portfolio fairly easily.”